Peterlingin/scripts/README.md

 # scripts
-A bunch of scripts that don’t do anything especially useful—just a fun way to mess around and be a little creative.
+A bunch of scripts that don’t do anything especially useful.
+Just a fun way to mess around and be a little creative.
+Except for these, which are small but serious projects: Check-PwnedPassword, SSL Certificate Checker, SecretHunt, and nparse.sh.

 ---